 The best approach to IELTS listening passages is to answer questions while you're listening to the speaker.
 If you waited to answer your questions until after you listened to the whole passage, you would really have a tough time remembering all the details you're supposed to find as you listen.
 So you need to have a strategy to answering questions as you listen to the speaker.
-Show Transcript
+Read full transcript

 That's what we're looking at in this lesson.
 The APT method is a strategy for answering listening questions as you listen to a passage.
 Let's take a look at how this works for the IELTS listening paper.
 Okay, so the first skill is analysis.
 You're going to analyse each question before you listen to it.